fieryknight2/minesweeper/README.md

 `-w, --world-size`: Sets the world size

+`--no-white-space`: Do not print white space between squares

+Experimental options:

+`--use-unicode`: Use unicode characters

+`--use-color`: Use color characters

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details